leonardKleber/react-charting-control/README.md

 # React Charting Control
-A React control view and Python RestAPI for parameterized chart generation.
+A React control view and Python RestAPI for chart generation.

 ## Set up the API
 ### 1. Install requirements